In this guide

 This account gives teens access to their first debit card for free — with parental supervision.

-The popular peer-to-peer (P2P) payment app Venmo now offers a free account to teens aged 13 to 17.
-When you set up this account for your teen, they'll get a Mastercard debit card linked to their Venmo account balance.
-You can also decide if you want your teen to access the Venmo app itself, so they can use Venmo's P2P services and get higher spending limits.
+The Venmo Teen Account is for ages 13 to 17.
+Teens get a Mastercard debit card linked to their Venmo account balance.
+Parents can also decide to give the teen access the Venmo app itself to access the P2P services and get higher spending limits.
 Parents can also monitor spending through the Venmo app, lock and unlock the debit card and get notifications on account activity.
-While there are withdrawal and spending limits, Venmo lacks some features common with other top teen banking apps, such as the ability to set custom spending limits, and tools and games that teach them how to manage their money.
+There are pre-set withdrawal and spending limits, but parents can't set their own custom spending limits.

 Best for: Parents or guardians with Venmo looking for a free debit card for their teenager.